You are using an outdated browser.

 But there are three practical steps a Harris White House could take immediately to get the ball moving in the right direction.

-Notably, the Oversight Council used the statutory power granted to it by 2010 Dodd-Frank law to designate AIG, MetLife, and Prudential as SIFIs during the Obama administration, but the three insurance giants were able to shed that label through a combination of legal challenges and Trump-era deregulation.
-Treasury Secretary Janet Yellen, chair of the Oversight Council, took more than two years to begin rescinding the Trump administration’s assault on the SIFI designation process, but the panel last November finalized a new framework to supervise systemically important non-banks.
+Notably, the Oversight Council used the statutory power granted to it by the 2010 Dodd-Frank law to designate AIG, MetLife, and Prudential as SIFIs during the Obama administration, but the three insurance giants were able to shed that label through a combination of legal challenges and Trump-era deregulation.
+Treasury Secretary Janet Yellen, chair of the Oversight Council, took more than two years to begin rescinding the Trump administration’s assault on the SIFI designation process, but the panel last November finalized a new framework to supervise systemically important nonbanks.
 A Harris administration should make swift use of this key regulatory tool.

-Third, a Harris administration should make it a priority to establish a National Catastrophic Modeling platform as proposed last December by the Biden administration.
+Third, a Harris administration should make it a priority to establish a National Catastrophic Modeling platform, as proposed last December by the Biden administration.
 Right now, private insurers justify coverage changes and premium increases based on information gleaned from proprietary, black-box catastrophe models, which generates concerns about potential conflicts of interest, discrimination, and price gouging.
 The creation of public catastrophe models can increase transparency while also facilitating more democratic decision-making about local adaptation as well as government-supported retreat, where appropriate.

-Alarmingly, the Trump-aligned Project 2025 seeks to dismantle the National Atmospheric and Oceanic Administration and its sub-offices, calling for a “review” of the National Hurricane Center’s work and urging the National Weather Service to “fully commercialize its forecasting operations.”
+Alarmingly, the Trump-aligned Project 2025 seeks to dismantle the National Atmospheric and Oceanic Administration and its suboffices, calling for a “review” of the National Hurricane Center’s work and urging the National Weather Service to “fully commercialize its forecasting operations.”
 In response, Harris should defend the principle that weather forecasts and climate risk data are public goods and ought to be provided as such.
 Especially in the wake of Helene’s devastation of Appalachia, where reliance on outdated flood maps made things worse, the federal government must bolster its efforts to accurately and effectively communicate climate risks to the public.

 These concrete steps are relatively small, but they’re vital to generating momentum for further intervention at the federal and state levels.
 Ultimately, executive action by itself cannot solve an issue as intractable as the interlinked climate-housing-insurance crisis.
-Whatever Harris and Walz are able to accomplish from a policy standpoint, they must supplement that with repeated demands for complimentary legislative action and reforms to prevent right-wing jurists from repealing progress.
+Whatever Harris and Walz are able to accomplish from a policy standpoint, they must supplement that with repeated demands for complementary legislative action and reforms to prevent right-wing jurists from repealing progress.

 That ought to start now.
 Although Harris and Walz don’t yet have the power to do everything outlined above, they do have an opportunity to seize the narrative and convince people that the Democratic Party has a plan to help them weather the coming storms.
 Doing so could help Harris win the election itself.